 How can you protect your eyes from the sun?

-You can also opt for lenses with light intelligent technology.
-Transitions lenses provide UV protection and automatically adapt to changing light conditions for optimal visual comfort and style, perfect for those times when you’re going in and out.
+You can also choose lenses with light intelligent technology.
+Transitions lenses deliver UV protection and automatically adapt to changing light conditions for optimal visual comfort and style, perfect for those times when you’re going in and out.

-Which is more harmful for your eyes; UVA or UVB?
+Which is more harmful to your eyes; UVA or UVB?

 The term ‘UV light’ can sometimes refer to three different categories of UV radiation: UVC, UVB and UVA rays.
 Understanding the difference can help you to invest in the right sun protection lenses.